Your money-making expert. Financial journalist, TV and radio personality.

-The Prince of Wales Trust offers business mentorship and funding support to entrepreneurs aged 18 – 30 (inclusive – so if you’re already 30 you can apply).
+The Prince of Wales Trust offers business mentorship and funding support to entrepreneurs aged 18 to 30, inclusive – so if you’re already 30 you can apply.

 The Trust has an excellent reputation for helping young people launch their careers.
-They offer mentorship and support, from business planning through to funding applications and beyond.
+Its team offers mentorship and support, from business planning through to funding applications and beyond.
 You can also access the Development Awards for some training grants, too.

 If you can start your business without borrowing, that’s a great position to be in.
 However, most new business owners will need to borrow some capital to get their business off the ground.

 Startup loans offer a low-cost way to fund your new business plans.
 You don’t need the same established business requirements of a typical business loan, either.
 For example, you don’t have to have several years’ accounts to be approved for a loan.

 Shop around for your startup loan.
 Like any other loan, some deals are better than others.
 Borrow only what you need – not the maximum amount available.
 This helps keeps costs down in the long-term without impacting your short-term cash flow.